cornjacket/clementine_beginner/README.md

 I am leaving this version as-is for the time being to re-implement it in Angular.
 Angular should allow me to progress much faster than with
 VanillaJs.

+This version is deprecated so an Angular version can be done.
+This will allows for much faster development.